Do I need to quit smoking prior to surgery?

 - 6 months

 - Annually (for osteotomies, meniscal transplants, fresh allografts, and ligament reconstructions)

+Dr. LaPrade’s office will contact you postoperatively to schedule a postoperative visit.
+To schedule, call TCO Centralized Scheduling Desk at 833.743.7300.
 You can schedule a clinic visit with Dr. LaPrade from 9:00am -3:30 pm on Mondays or Wednesdays.
-Please contact Amanda Peña below to schedule.

 How do I obtain a handicap parking pass?

 Patients are eligible for temporary handicap parking passes based on the type of surgery they undergo.
 If you are in need of a handicap parking pass and are eligible, we will provide you with an application that will need to be completed and sent by you to your state DMV.

 How do I get FMLA/Disability paperwork completed?

 If you need FMLA (Family & Medical Leave Act) or Disability paperwork completed, the two forms (with links on the Pre-Operative webpage) should be completed and brought in with any required forms to your pre-operative visit.
 FMLA/Disability paperwork is completed after your surgery with a fee of $25 and will be directly faxed to your place of work.